-While you're at the flea market, look for old garden implements, cool containers, and other fun items in red, white, and blue to decorate your porch, patio, or deck.
+While you're at the flea market, look for old garden implements, cool containers, and other fun items in red, white, and blue to use as outdoor 4th of July decorations.
 Hang or group the collection, like these watering cans, for greater impact and visual appeal.

 Hitch Up Your Wagon

 Make an outdoor tabletop vignette with flea market finds.
-Fill an old gas can with cut flowers and place atop a braided red, white, and blue placemat.
+Fill an old gas can with cut flowers and place atop a braided red, white, and blue place mat.
 If your vintage container is not watertight, insert a small vase inside to hold the water before adding the flowers.
-Choose flowers such as these black-eyed Susans that contrast with your color scheme, or select red dianthus, white alstroemeria, or blue hydrangeas to match your palette.
+Choose flowers such as these black-eyed Susans that contrast with your color scheme, or select red dianthus, white alstroemeria, or blue hydrangea to match your palette.

 Decorate your porch or patio like a permanent fireworks display.
-Attach metal painted stars to the house front or fence and drape a table in a star-spangled tablecloth.
-Toss star-printed pillows on the chairs and accent the table with red-, white-, and blue-striped candles that look more like Roman candles ready to explode into a sparkling display.
+Attach painted metal stars to the house front or fence, and drape a table in a star-spangled tablecloth.
+Toss star-printed pillows on the chairs, and accent the table with red-, white-, and blue-stripe candles that look like Roman candles ready to explode into a sparkling display.

 Table decorations in red, white, and blue make a fabulous seasonal celebration.
-Ground each place setting with blue denim placemats, strips of striped ribbon, and bandanna napkins.
-Top stacked blue and white plates with enameled red buckets lined with map-printed paper and fill with soft rolls or baguettes.
+Ground each place setting with blue denim place mats, strips of striped ribbon, and bandana napkins.
+Top stacked blue and white plates with enameled red buckets lined with map-printed paper, and fill with soft rolls or baguettes.
 A jaunty red-and-white rabbit weathervane makes a charming folk art centerpiece when flanked with white lilies in blue sap buckets.
-String pierced paper lanterns on a multisocket lantern cord and suspend from the porch ceiling with cup hooks.
+String pierced paper lanterns on a multisocket lantern cord, and suspend from the porch ceiling with cup hooks.